 As you can see, some parts do not match each other perfectly well, so you will need extra body filler and a lot of sanding.
 Still, this is something what you can fix and, once the procedure is done, all those joints will not be visible and surface will be smooth.
 It will take several layers of body filler and each of them must dry for 24 hours before applying the next layer (you also have to sand it down a little bit).

 Sanding….
 OK, prepare yourself for this one, because it will take many, many hours of sanding.
 Protect your lungs and wear a respirator mask, there will be a lot of dust.
-Also, it is a good idea to wear gloves, otherwise you can say goodbye to your fingernails.
+Also, it is a good idea to wear gloves, otherwise you can say goodbye to your finger nails.
 This is a forward-backward procedure, because you will see where you need more body filler once the top surface is sanded.
 You can start with 350 sandpaper and finish with 600 or 800.

-Once you are satisfied with the results, you can apply another layer of body filler, but this time with a spray gun.
+Once you are satisfied with the results, you can apply another layer of body filler, but this time with spray gun.
 This type of body filler is in a liquid form and you have to be sure to mix everything right.
-Again, a respirator mask is mandatory!
+Again, a respirator mask is a mandatory!
 Start slowly, make sure to cover everything and leave it for a day to get dry.

-Here we go, again – sanding, sanding, sanding… We used 600 and 1000 sandpaper as a last step before painting in order to get a really smooth surface.
+Here we go, again – sanding, sanding, sanding… We used 600 and 1000 sandpaper as a last step before painting in order to get really smooth surface.
 Once you start, all small imperfections, holes, scratches will show up, so make sure to sand it down until everything is perfect.
 This step is very important, take your time and check everything twice.

 Once sanding is done, clean everything with alcohol to remove dirt, dust and the grease/oils from your hands.
-Even though the propeller will be silver metallic, we have to paint it in black first.
+Even although the propeller will be silver metallic, we have to paint it in black first.
 Why?
 Because some spots can appear later on.
 Black paint will make everything even and it will also cover small imperfections.
-Start with a thin layer first, then thicker ones.
+Start with thin layer first, then thicker ones.
 Three layers should be enough.
 Check all edges, corners and let it dry for a while.

 Finally, the propeller is clear coated (5 coats) and this is the finished product.
-Everything looks shiny, smooth and it looks like it is made as a one piece propeller and that was our goal – to make it look like the real one.
-Very soon, an LED bulb will be added in the center and it will serve as a custom ceiling lamp.
+Everything looks shiny, smooth and it looks like it is made as one piece propeller and that was our goal – to make it look like the real one.
+Very soon, LED bulb will be added in center and it will serve as a custom ceiling lamp.
 We spent many hours of work, but it was worth it.